RobTillaart/HX710AB/README.md

 The HX710 is closely related to the HX711 which has more features.
 These are not 1-to-1 replaceable devices.

+### Breaking changes 0.2.0

+Some functions have been renamed to bring the API in line with the HX711 library.

+Pre-0.2.0 (experimental) versions are therefore obsolete.

 ### Performance